Buddhism in Myanmar: Parliamentary era

 Since 1948 when the country gained its independence from Great Britain, both civil and military governments have supported Burmese Theravada Buddhism.
 The Ministry of Religious Affairs, created in 1948, was responsible for administering Buddhist affairs in Myanmar.

 The first Burmese prime minister, U Nu was influenced by socialist principles and was also a devout Buddhist who promoted a kind of Buddhist socialism.
 In 1954, U Nu, convened the Sixth Buddhist Synod at the newly built Kaba Aye Pagoda and Maha Pasana Guha (Great Cave) in Rangoon (Yangon).
 It was attended by 2,500 monks, and established the International Institute for Advanced Buddhist studies, located on the premises of the Kaba Aye Pagoda.
 The main output of the council was the a new version of the Pali Canon, the "Sixth Council Tipitaka" (Chaṭṭha Saṅgāyana Tipiṭaka).

 U Nu also led to make Buddhism as the State Religion.
 The Union Parliament passed and the president Mahn Win Maung enacted the followings; the 1961 Act of the Third Amendment of the Constitution (that amended the 1947 Constitution to make Buddhism as State Religion) on 26 August 1961, and the State Religion Promotion and Support Act on 2 October 1961.
 U Nu also made the uposatha days public holidays, required government schools to teach Buddhist students the Buddhist scriptures, banned cattle slaughter, and commuted some death sentences.
 While U Nu was overthrown as prime minister by Ne Win (who undid some of U Nu's religious policies) in 1962, he continued to travel and to teach Buddhism and remained an important Burmese spiritual leader and literary figure.

 During the parliamentary era, Buddhism also became an ideological barrier against communism.
 Both U Nu and Burmese monk and philosopher U Kelatha argued that Buddhism had to counter the Marxist Materialist philosophy which was against the teachings of the Buddha and a threat to Buddhism.

 During the 20th century, the Burmese vipassana meditation movement also continued to grow and expand.
 Numerous monks and lay students developed various methods of meditation and there are many meditation centers and meditation monasteries.
 Influential figures of 20th century Burmese Buddhist meditation include U Nārada, Mahasi Sayadaw and Sayadaw U Pandita (who promoted what is called the "new Burmese method"), Webu Sayadaw, U Ba Khin and his student S.N.
 Goenka, Mogok Sayadaw, Sunlun Sayadaw, and Pa Auk Sayadaw (who emphasizes the jhanas as taught in the Visuddhimagga).
-Numerous western students also studied Burmese Buddhist meditation and brought them to the west as part of what is sometimes called the insight meditation (or vipassana) movement.
+Numerous western students also studied Burmese Buddhist meditation and brought it to the west as part of what is sometimes called the insight meditation (or vipassana) movement.
 This includes figures like Jack Kornfield, Joseph Goldstein and Sharon Salzberg.